CSS Border-image

 Examples

-Let’s show examples for when you want to use a gradient as a border or an image as a border.
+Let’s show examples of when you want to use a gradient as a border or an image as a border.

 Making a Border Out of a Repeating Image